udacity/Bosch-Challenge/README.md

 **The car completes its trip within 360 seconds**

-Any submissions that don't finish within 360 seconds will be considered invalid .
+Any submissions that don't finish within 360 seconds will be considered invalid.